 10) Infill of garage door opening, installation of new window if needed, also complete external rendering

 12) All final fixings to be completed including the plumbing and heating, carpenter and joinery work and all electrical fixings

 14) Remove all excess building materials and any excess debris and clean site.

 If you are interested in having a garage conversion completed on your property, then it always pays to have it project managed as part of the process, as this can be important to the overall success.

-You can rest assured with Premium Conversions as we include our own project management that is inclusive for every conversion, extension, new build or renovation work that is completed on your premises.
+You can rest assured with Nottingham Builders as we include our own project management that is inclusive for every conversion, extension, new build or renovation work that is completed on your premises.
 The great news is that this service is FREE and included in the overall price.

 Our FREE project management looks after each of the building phases as they progress.
 This ensures your conversion runs smooth and efficient from beginning to end.
 Any unexpected problems will be attended to by your manager and any concerns that you may have will be answered and addressed by them.

 Your project manager will manage and take care of all the professional tradesmen, such as bricklayers, carpenters, qualified electricians, plumbers, tiling work and plasterers and coordinate their activities as the building work goes ahead.

 This is also simple for you as a customer, as you only need to deal with is your dedicated project manager from start to finish, all the way to the handover of your garage conversion.

 Call Now To Book A FREE Garage Conversion Consultation